-NEW SECTION??>?
-HAUNTED?
-Why black life leaves so few traces in the American national home…

 After visits to the house and my obsessive re-reading of Baldwin’s house-tour-narrative in the Architectural Digest, I surmised that the only way to deal with the material on hand was to try to excavate, if you will, what remains of Chez Baldwin, despite its gradual erasure—to write into being its material and metaphorical stories as a black queer domestic space that was key to the writer’s later works.
-As Toni Morrisonclaims in the essay, “The Site of Memory,” writing is a form of “literary archeology,” where memory, imagination, and language all come together to create continuities in black lives past and present:
+As Toni Morrison explains,” writing is a form of “literary archeology,” where memory, imagination, and language all come together to create continuities in black lives past and present:

 On the basis of some information and a little bit of guesswork you journey to a site to see what remains were left behind and to reconstruct the world that these remains imply.
 What makes it fiction is the nature of the imaginative act: my reliance on the image–on the remains– in addition to recollection, to yield up a kind of truth.
 By ‘image,’ of course, I don’t mean “symbol”; I simply mean ‘picture’ and the feelings that accompany the picture.